simprecicchiani/ThinkPad-T460s-macOS-OpenCore/README.md

 1. Add the content of [#broadcom-wlan.plist](/EFI/OC/%23broadcom-wlan.plist)

 1. Save and reboot the system
-If you have any problem please reference to the [AirportBrcmFixup](https://github.com/acidanthera/AirportBrcmFixup)
+If you have bluetooth problem please reference to the [AirportBrcmFixup](https://github.com/acidanthera/AirportBrcmFixup)

 </details>

 <details>